ppy/osu-wiki/wiki/Submission/Beatmap_Ranking_Procedure/en.md

 Beatmap Ranking Procedure
 ============================

-When a beatmapset is first made, it is in the Pending or Work in Progress sections.
+When a beatmapset is first submitted, it is placed in the Pending or Work in Progress beatmap section.
 These maps are referred to as "unranked".
-Unranked maps do not have a scoreboard and go to the Graveyard section after a 28 day period of inactivity.
-In order for a map to have a scoreboard and to be moved to the "Ranked" section, a map must go through the beatmap ranking process.
-First it must get nominated twice to get qualified and then ranked after around 7 days in the Qualified section.
-Only BNs and QATs can bubble and subsequently rank a beatmap.
+Unranked maps do not have a scoreboard and move to the Graveyard section after a 28 day period of inactivity.
+The beatmapset can be moved to the Ranked section after going through the beatmap ranking process.
+This process involves receiving two nominations from a BN or QAT, and subsequently surviving in the Qualified section for around 7 days.

 Nominations
 --------------------------------------------------------------------